|

 2. Articulation Station

-Articulation Station, its main focus is on speech sounds and articulation that targets in-depth speech sounds through engaging activities.
+Articulation Station, its main focus is on speech sounds and articulation, which targets in-depth speech sounds through engaging activities.
 With sound-loaded stories and flashcards, this app is a gold mine for children working on articulation skills.

 3. Language Therapy 4-in-1

 Language Therapy is a 4-in-1 app that takes a holistic approach and targets various language skills, including grammar, vocabulary, and comprehension.
-The lessons are interactive so your child works at their own pace and has features to track your progress.
+The lessons are interactive, so your child works at their own pace and has features to track their progress.

-Let’s continue to empower our little ones and celebrate every step forward they take.
+Let’s continue to empower our little ones and celebrate every development milestone they reach as they take steps forward.

 Want to stay connected?
 Follow us on social media for daily inspiration, tips, and updates.